parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

 * Spin Glass Theory
 * Combinatorial Optimization

-I am primarily interested in the rigorous random graphs problems with different graphical models and spin glasses.
-I am curious about the behavior of such models in optimizing the mean-field free energies and bounding the combinatorial properties.
+My passion lies in exploring the complexities of random graph problems and spin glasses, and uncovering their potential in optimizing mean-field free energies and studuing combinatorial properties.

-Check out my [CV](/cv) for more information.
+To learn more about my qualifications and experience, please visit my [CV](/cv).